victorymakes/victoryhub/.trae/rules/project_rules.md

 ## Project Rules

-- When adding tool with multiple languages, you should only add english support first, and append the new items to the last.
+- When adding tool with multiple languages, you should only add english support first.
 - When adding tool, you shuld consider the best SEO for the title, keywords, description and faq